ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/animator.markdown

  # Opening the Animator

-The Animator can be accessed by pressing the following button at the top of the Zero Editor window:
+The Animator can be accessed by pressing the following button at the top of the Zilch Editor window:

 ![AnimatorToolButton](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/47602.png)

-Alternatively, it can also be opened through the `Zero Search` window:
+Alternatively, it can also be opened through the `Zilch Search` window:

 ![AnimatorSearchWindow](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/47604.png)